 “Empathy is at the heart of design.
 Without the understanding of what others see, feel, and experience, design is a pointless task.”

-So, in conclusion, if you want a website that attracts leads, converts them into clients, and then retains those clients, make sure that your web design team are basing their design decisions on user research.
+If you want a website that attracts leads, converts them into clients, and then retains those clients, use our CRO services.
+Make sure that your web design team are basing their design decisions on user research.
 Otherwise, you risk spending significant marketing budget on a website that looks great but ultimately drives away business.